tkhyn/djangorecipebook/README.rst

    Creates a script that invokes ``manage.py test [apps]``

 djangorecipebook:makemigrations (new in v1.2)
-   Generated south_ and django 1.7 migrations
+   Generates south_ and/or Django 1.7+ migrations

 djangorecipebook:create
    Creates a django project from a user-defined template or using django's ``startproject`` management command.
 This recipe will not generate any script.
 The name of the created project is the name of the section.

 Options